 • If the probe is a WMI probe, you must specify the WMI query as a SELECT WMI query.
-The column name referenced in the SELECT statement should be same as the name of the corresponding column specified on the
+The column name referenced in the SELECT statement should be same as the name of the corresponding column specified on the Column tab.

-Column tab.
 The column names returned by the query must match the Internal Name specified on the Column tab.
 The number of columns returned by the query, as well as the column name, data type, etc. must match the information specified on the Columns tab.

-Fig. 25: The Alternate Code tab of the Custom Probes dialog
+Figure 4.25 - The Alternate Code tab of the Custom Probes dialog.

-Use the Alternate Code tab to provide code that will be invoked if the probe fires on a specific version of the server.
+Use the Alternate Code tab (see Figure 4.25) to provide code that will be invoked if the probe fires on a specific version of the server.
 To provide version-specific code, move the Applies to any server version? switch to No, and click the Add button.
-Then, use the Database Version(s) drop-down listbox to select a version, and click the Edit button (to the left of the version name) to provide the code that will execute when the probe fires.
+Then, select a version with the Database Version(s) drop-down listbox; click the Edit button (to the left of the version name) to provide the code that will execute when the probe fires.